ryanivis/ping-devops-es-siem/README.md

 - ** WAIT UNTIL PING FED IS FULLY STARTED OR DASHBOARDS WILL NOT BE LOADED YET **
 - Kibana listens on https://{IP}:5601
 - UN is configured as "elastic"
 - PASSWORD is configured as "2FederateM0re"

-### Important Notes
+### Important Notes <--READ
 - Allow 5-10 min for the stack to come up!
+- Do not access kibana until Ping Fed is loaded or you will find no dashboards / saved objects loaded.
-- If updating the Elastic Password it must also be updated in the logstash pipeline configuration
+- ** If updating the Elastic Password it must also be updated in the logstash pipeline configuration **
 	- ping-devops-es-siem/elasticsearch-siem/logstash/conf.d/logstash.conf
+	- ping-devops-es-siem/elasticsearch-siem/ping_siem_config_bootstrap/es_configurationloader.sh
 - This uses the default elastic user.
 This is bad practice and you should configure service users for logstash / kibana.
 - Configure your local docker client with at least 8GB Ram and 4CPU.
-- This will spin up a demo lab for Ping Fed / Directory / etc images.

 ------------
 ## Kibana Saved Objects